Fact or Fiction: Jordan Love Is Elite Quarterback

 From the group of quarterbacks listed after Love in the MVP odds, I’d also take Williams and Darnold over Love.
 I would take Love over the likes of the Jaguars’ Trevor Lawrence, the 49ers’ Brock Purdy, the Eagles’ Jalen Hurts, the Lions’ Jared Goff and the Texans’ C.J.
 Stroud.

-So, that puts Love at No. 10 – making him a fringe top-10 quarterback, with reasonable minds moving him up or down the list a bit.
+That puts Love at No. 10 – making him a fringe top-10 quarterback, with reasonable minds moving him up or down the list a bit.
+So, no, he is not elite.

-Regardless of whether you put Love at No. 8, No. 10 or No. 12, he’s clearly a quality starting quarterback.
-Can he ever become a great starting quarterback?
-A Super Bowl-winning starting quarterback?
+Regardless of whether you put Love at No. 8, No. 10 or No. 12, he’s clearly a quality starting quarterback, though.
+Can he ever become an elite quarterback?
+A Super Bowl-winning quarterback?
 The jury is out after three seasons as a starter.
 It’s time for him to take the next step in terms of becoming consistently clutch.
+He has shown the ability to take a big step.
+Can he do it again?

 Loading recommendations...
 Please wait while we load personalized content recommendations